tryolabs/react-examples/dnd/README.md

 });
 ```

-Finally, we create a small container object for this example and render it:
+Finally, we create a small container object for this example and add some
+example items:

 ```js
 var Container = React.createClass({